It is no secret that London is one of the world’s top vegan destinations.

 London is also home to a number of not-to-be-missed vegan festivals, markets, shops and other events.

 Monthly festival Vegan Nights offers food, drink and entertainment to attendees in Shoreditch - while Hackney Downs Vegan Market, the brainchild of top blogger Fat Gay Vegan, offers outdoor shopping that's entirely plant based.

-The city also provides for shoppers a number of fully vegan retail options, including Organic For The People and GreenBay - both of which are situated in West London.
+The city also provides for shoppers a number of plant-based retail options, including Organic For The People and GreenBay - London's first 100 percent vegan supermarket.

 Ultimately, no matter the time of year or the style of vegan cuisine one prefers, London is the place to be for ethical vegans and plant-based eaters alike.